 Choice of Home or Hospital Births

-Where and how you choose to give birth is a decision that you will make in consultation with your midwife.
+Where and how you choose to give birth is a personal decision that you will make in consultation with your family and your midwife.

-Midwives offer a full range of pain relief options in the hospital setting.
-If you require or wish to have an epidural, your midwife will continue to look after you.
+Midwives offer a full range of pain relief options in the hospital setting – including epidural.
+If you require or wish to have an epidural, your care remains with your midwife.

-If you are planning to give birth at home, we will supply most of the necessary supplies (such as absorbent bed pads) and provide you with a list of household items that we expect you to have on hand.
+If you are planning to give birth at home, we will supply most of the necessary supplies (such as absorbent bed pads) and provide you with a list of household items that you should have on hand in your home.
 We will also discuss the reasons and emergencies for transport to the hospital if needed.
 Please note that one requirement for safe home birth is reasonably quick access to a hospital.

-In some circumstances, when all the on-call midwives are attending births, it may be necessary for clients planning a home birth to come to the hospital to give birth.
-Similarly, clients may occasionally be required to give birth at a hospital other than the one they had planned due to a lack of resources at the hospital.
+In rare circumstances, it may be necessary for clients planning a home birth to come to the hospital to give birth.
+Similarly, clients may have to give birth at a hospital other than the one they had planned due to a lack of resources and/or circumstances beyond anyone’s control at the hospital.